 I want to tell it for myself, but also for those out there facing the same dilemma I have: a persistent and unyielding urge to broach this subject honestly and effectively when there is no precedent to follow.
 I know how controversial it is.
 I know how conflicted I felt walking through it.
-And I know I’m not alone, because my first husband, Josh, has had to struggle through this also.
+And I know I’m not alone, because my first husband, Josh, had to struggle through this also.
 So for him and for you, here is my story.

 Be warned: It’s messy, and it’s mine.
 I will do my best, but this doesn’t fit in a neat little box, and it’s on that painfully personal side of things.

 I’ll begin with what my therapist refers to as my “programming.”
 These are the theories I formed during childhood based on my upbringing.
 In most cases, between ages 20 and 35, people engage reality and consequently “test” their programming.
 Then, somewhere toward the end of this testing period, people reconcile what is true and what isn’t based on experience, and adjust how they live accordingly.
-Some of us (me) hit crisis (I happened to hit mine at 24).
-My programming boiled down to this one idea: my value is earned.
+Some of us (me) hit crisis (I hit mine at 24).
+My programming boiled down to this one idea: my worth is earned.

 As one can imagine, this philosophy seeded a deep-rooted ambition in me.
 I was addicted to achievement, and could never get enough.
 Obviously, I was afraid of failure, and desperately wanted to be impressive.
 I was a classic case of doing all the right things better and faster than everyone else, for all the wrong reasons.